Creep Test

 • High-Temperature Materials

-How to Perform a Creep Test?
+How to Perform a Creep Test

-To determine creep properties, a material is subjected to prolonged constant tension or compression loading at constant elevated temperature.
-While testing, the material's deformation is recorded at specific time intervals and overall data is plotted on a creep vs time diagram.
+While testing, the material's deformation is recorded at specific time intervals and the overall data is plotted on a creep vs. time diagram.
 The slope at any point on this curve is known as the creep rate, in which units are expressed in terms of in/in/hr or percent(%) elongation/hr.
-Maintaining a constant temperature during a creep test is critical due to the possible thermal expansion or shrinkage of the material.

 Some examples of standards that require creep testing are ASTM E139, ASTM D2290, ASTM D2291, and ASTM D2294.
 For more details on testing procedures, please refer to these standards.

-How to Determine Stress-Relaxation?
+How to Determine Stress-Relaxation

-To determine the stress-relaxation of a material, the specimen is deformed a given amount and decrease in stress is recorded over prolonged period of exposure at constant elevated temperature.
-The stress-relaxation rate is the slope of the curve at any point.
+To determine the stress-relaxation of a material, the specimen is deformed a given amount and a decrease in stress is recorded over prolonged period of exposure at constant elevated temperature.

 Related Content